D405 road

 D405 branches off to the southwest from D8 near Jablanac towards Stinica ferry port - ferry access to Mišnjak, island of Rab (D105).
 The road is 4.8 km long.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.
+This road, like all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.

 Traffic volume

-Traffic is not regularly counted on the road, however, Hrvatske ceste report number of vehicles using Jablanac-Mišnjak ferry line, connecting D405 to the D105 state road.
+Traffic is not regularly counted on the road, however, Hrvatske ceste reports number of vehicles using Jablanac-Mišnjak ferry line, connecting D405 to the D105 state road.
 Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road connects to a number of summer resorts.